-You are invited to become a supporter, and if you wish to be updated on events and developments you can contact us through the form on this site and we’ll add you to our mailing list.
+You are invited to become a supporter, and if you wish to be added to our list of supporters and receive updates on events and developments you can contact us through the form on this site and we’ll add you to our mailing list.

 Or become a conservation volunteer!
 This is open to anyone who would like to make a contribution to managing our sites and takes place mainly on Monday and Wednesday mornings.
 Not only is it good to work in a team but a couple of hours outdoors contributes to improvement in both mental and physical well-being.
 There is research evidence that working outdoors in a green space is better than going to the gym!
 It’s great to see the difference a couple of hours’ work makes too and that adds to the satisfaction of being able to help support wildlife in the locality as well as providing a ‘green’ area for people to visit and enjoy.